flea2003/TrackAnomalyDetection/backend/README.md

 This will create a configuration where ship data is retrieved from a Kafka topic called `ship-details` located at `localhost:9092`.
 This configuration will create a so-called supervisor.

 When successful, the message `{"id" : "ship-details"}` will be printed in the terminal.
-In addition, there will be a supervisor named `ship-details` added to the [console](http://localhost:8888/unified-console.html#supervisors).
+In addition, there will be a supervisor named `ship-details` added to the [web console](http://localhost:8888/unified-console.html#supervisors).

+After creating the supervisor, you can proceed to run the other parts of the systems.
+Be sure that Druid doesn't have any open past connections with the backend before starting it.
+You can check it by checking the `Tasks` tab in the [web console](http://localhost:8888/).

 #### Resetting Druid

 After the termination of the backend, one has to kill the connection between the database and the backend process.
-This can be done throught the console in the Tasks tab.
+This can be done as mentioned above, in the web console by checking out the `Tasks` tab.

 After finishing the execution of the system, one might want to delete the configuration file from the database.